jokic-milica/order-fulfillment-system/README.md

 # Order Fulfillment System

-A small event-driven system, consisting of two independent microservices communicating via Apache Kafka.
+A small event-driven demo system composed of Java Spring Boot microservices that communicate through Apache Kafka.
+The current implementation focuses on reliability patterns such as idempotency, retry handling, and the outbox pattern.

 ---